MENTAL HEALTH AND WELLNESS

 Small Group Therapy

 Research indicates that for many, ‘group therapy can be more powerful than individual therapy.’
 Group therapy sessions are led by one or two of our therapists, who specialize in the group’s thematic purpose.
-Clients openly share and communicate and our experts guide and provide proven strategies for managing specific issues.
+Veterans openly share and communicate and our experts guide and provide proven strategies for managing specific issues.

 Joining a group of strangers may sound intimidating at first, but experts express that, in fact, participants in group therapy sessions are almost always surprised by how rewarding the group experience can be.

-Our breadth of therapy groups are each designed to either target a specific problem, such as depression, anxiety, panic disorder, co-occurring issues and many others or to improve social skills, help clients deal with a range of issues such as anger, loneliness and low self-esteem, etc.
+Our breadth of therapy groups are each designed to either target a specific problem, such as depression, anxiety, panic disorder, co-occurring issues and many others or to improve social skills, help veterans deal with a range of issues such as anger, loneliness and low self-esteem, etc.

 Benefits of Group Therapy